chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 1. A prospective publisher understands what metadata is required when submitting a dataset to Corpora.
 Manual interactions between the publisher and curator continue.
 2. The ‘find data’ portal on `corpora.cziscience.com` portal is “live” on the internet with migrated COVID-19 datasets from `cellxgene.cziscience.com`.
 Consumers can view the Corpora metadata for each dataset and launch cellxgene.

-During this first milestone, we will aim to also establish the groundwork for the high level architecture that will enable us to painlessly build for future milestones enable such interactions with the portal as the automated ability to upload a new project, the ability to update a project, the ability to delete a project, and more.
+During this first milestone, we will aim to also establish the groundwork for the high level architecture that will enable us to painlessly build for future milestones enable such interactions with the portal as the automated ability to upload a new collection, the ability to update a collection, the ability to delete a collection, and more.

 With both the near term goals as well as future direction in mind, the following document lays the foundation for the data portal architecture that will be the first point of interaction between Corpora and a Data Submitter and will enable the cellxgene portal to harness the collection of data for valuable downstream analysis.